aandersland/udacity-full-stack-web-developer-nanodegree/linux_server_configuration/README.md

 14. Run **su - grader** and then enter the password

 ## Setup SSH keys for the Grader account
+This section will create the SSH keys and apply them on the server.
 1. Download Putty Key Generator and start the application
 2. Click on 'Generate' and follow the instructions to create a key
 3. Enter a passphrase